North Portland Community Works Fiscal Sponsorship

 Jason Hatch serves as the treasurer of North Portland Community Works.
 Jason brought his passion and expertise to create Oregon’s first tool library, the highly successful North Portland Tool Library.
 Jason works as a project manager for Washington Water Trust.

 Scott Jensen is a long time North and Northeast Portland advocate and has served as Chair of the Portsmouth Neighborhood Association, Chair of the University Park Methodist Church congregation board, and founder of Discover North Portland.

 Doretta Schrock is a long time neighborhood activist in the North Portland.
 Doretta is a past neighborhood association chair.
 She serves on several citywide committees and worked with a diverse community to facilitate the establishment of a City of Portland street named for Cesar Chavez.
-Doretta currently works part-time for Neighbors West Northwest and North Portland Neighborhood Services.
+Doretta currently works at North Portland Neighborhood Services.